qpdf/qpdf/manual/qpdf-job.rst

   - Use from the C API with ``qpdfjob_run_from_json`` from :file:`qpdfjob-c.h`

+  - Note: this is unrelated to :qpdf:ref:`--json` but can be combined with it.
+For more information on qpdf JSON (vs. QPDFJob JSON), see :ref:`json`.

 - The ``QPDFJob`` C++ API

 If you can understand how to use the :command:`qpdf` CLI, you can